aristoteleo/qiu_lab_website/README.md

 # Qiu Lab Website

-The source code is built on [Ato Lab Website](https://github.com/ato-neulab/Lab-Website) A static website made with Jekyll for the ATo Lab, a multidisciplinary research lab at Northeastern University working at the intersections of human-computer interaction, games, and social justice.
+The source code is built on [Ato Lab Website](https://github.com/ato-neulab/Lab-Website).

+A static website made with Jekyll for the Qiu Lab, a multidisciplinary research lab at Stanford University working at the intersections of single cell/spatial genomics, machine learning, with a focus on the heart evolution, development and disease.

 ## Tech Stack